unknown321/dynamite/webui/docs/docs.md

   - OS
     - Windows 10 or later
-    - Linux kernel 3.2 or later
+    - Linux kernel 3.2 or later / Steam OS
-  - Legitimate and unmodified Steam copy of the game
+  - Legitimate and unmodified Steam copy of the game (JP version is not supported)
   - Connection to Steam network
   - At least 1GB free space on system partition and game location drive
   - A friend to play with